marcus67/little_brother/WEB_FRONTEND_MANUAL.md

 ![Status-Reasons](doc/status-reasons.png)

 The second level can be opened by clicking on the name of a user.
-It will show the daily play time, the number of logins and the hosts of the the last seven days of the selected user.
+It will show the daily play time, the number of logins and the hosts of the last seven days of the selected user.

 ![Status-Level-2](doc/status-level-2.png)